Kunlun-Zhu/Kunlun-Zhu.github.io/_pages/about.md

 I'm always eager to expand my research horizons!
 If you're a master's or undergraduate student seeking research experience, or a PhD student interested in collaboration, I'd be delighted to hear from you.
 Feel free to reach out to me at <kunlunz2@illinois.edu> to explore potential research opportunities together.

+🎆 **News**
+2025 Sep.
+Our Paper about AI scientist safety own officially been accepted at Nature Communications.
+2025 Aug.
+Our Paper `SafeScientist' Now been accepted at EMNLP main Conference 2025 June.
+Given a Talk at the AMD annual AI conference about OpenManus Agent.

-Research
+Research Interests
 ======
 My research interests are centered around large language models (LLMs) and their applications.
 I'm particularly fascinated by:

-- Posttraining method: Reinforcement Learning, Agent tunning
+- Post-training for agent: Reinforcement Learning, Agent tuning
-- LLM applications, including:
+- Agentic System including:
-  - Agent-based systems
-  - Tool learning
+  - Tool learning and Planning
+  - Embodied Agents
   - Multi-agent systems
 - Agents for scientific research
-- Retrieval Augmented Generation(RAG) & QA system
-- Multimodal aspects of LLMs: Embodied Agents

 I'm excited about pushing the boundaries of what's possible with LLMs and exploring how they can be leveraged to solve complex problems across various domains.